Jake-Official/SScript/README.md

-# SScript is discontinued!
-Thank you for your support!
+# SScript For SNF Mods SScript Wasn't By Me